pommes-public/pommesinvest/README.md

 If you are interested in the data preparation routines used or investment modeling, please find more information here:
 - [pommesdata](https://github.com/pommes-public/pommesdata): A full-featured transparent data preparation routine from raw data to POMMES model inputs
-- pommesinvest: A multi-period integrated investment and dispatch model for the German power sector (upcoming).
+- [pommesdispatch](https://github.com/pommes-public/pommesdispatch): A bottom-up fundamental power market model for the German power sector.

 ### Purpose and model characterization
-The **dispatch variant** of the power market model *POMMES* `pommesdispatch` enables the user to simulate the **dispatch of backup power plants, storages as well as demand response units for the Federal Republic of Germany** for an arbitrary year or timeframe between 2017 and 2030.
-The dispatch of renewable power plants is exogeneously determined by normalized infeed time series and capacity values.
-The models' overall goal is to minimize power system costs occuring from wholesale markets whereby no network constraints are considered except for the existing bidding zone configuration used for modeling electricity exchange.
-Thus, the model purpose is to simulate **dispatch decisions** and the resulting **day-ahed market prices**.
+The **invest variant** of the power market model *POMMES* `pommesinvest` enables the user to simulate the **investment into backup power plants, storages as well as demand response units for the Federal Republic of Germany** for long-term horizons (until 2045).
+The expansion of renewable power plants is exogeneously determined by expansion pathways as well as normalized infeed time series.
+The models' overall goal is to minimize power system costs occuring from wholesale markets whereby no network constraints are considered.
+Thus, the model purpose is to simulate **investment decisions** and the resulting **capacity mix**.
 A brief categorization of the model is given in the following table.
 An extensive categorization can be found in the [model documentation]().

 | **criterion** | **manifestation** |
 | ---- | ---- |